bu-icsg/dana/README.md

 ### <a name="emulation"></a> Emulation (Functional Verification)
 This project uses [Chisel3](https://github.com/ucb-bar/chisel3) and [FIRRTL](https://github.com/ucb-barc/firrtl) for hardware design and Verilog generation.
-The Verilog emitted by FIRRTL can then be tested either as a standalone accelerator or integrated with Rocket Chip.

-#### <a name="emulation-standalone"></a> Standalone Emulation
-This is currently WIP.

 #### <a name="emulation-rocket-chip"></a> Rocket Chip Emulation
 You can build a complete version of Rocket Chip that includes DANA in a RoCC socket.